sccn/sccn.github.io/others/To_do.md

 ```

-Unfortunately in some recent versions of Matlab, saving vectorized
+Unfortunately in some recent versions of MATLAB, saving vectorized
 version of figures has become difficult (artefacts in STUDY scalp
 topographies).
 Let us know if you find better solutions.